 2. Identify Where Your Plumbing Pipes Are

-You might have a dream setup for your kitchen or bathroom, but you can't put a sink or shower just anywhere.
+You might have a dream setup for your kitchen or bathroom, but you can't put a sink, shower, or toilet just anywhere.
 Actually, you probably can, but you might need to spend a lot more money than you can afford.
-This is because certain locations in the home or a particular room will have plumbing already installed.
+This is because certain locations throughout the home or in a particular room will have plumbing already installed.

 3. Do Your Plumbing Research before the Renovation Begins